CISOfy/lynis/CONTRIBUTING.md

 ## Code Guidelines

 ### General
-Identation should be 4 spaces (no tab character).
+Indentation should be 4 spaces (no tab character).

 ### Comments
 Comments: use # sign followed by a space.
 When needed, create a comment block.